 Click here to view the EMDRIA definition of EMDR.

 This workshop is not considered an EMDR Basic Training Course.
 Completion of EMDR basic training is recommended and important to the comprehension of this workshop’s content.
 IAHB maintains responsibility for this course and its content in accordance with EMDRIA standards.
 Partial completion of an EMDRIA Approved Basic Training is required.
 Those attendees with only partial training are not eligible to receive EMDRIA credits.
 If you are not already EMDR trained, it is recommended that you complete the full EMDR basic training and have training and experience in working with EMDR and this population before using this material.

 Please remember to check speaker/planner conflict of interest disclosures prior to registering.
 Click here for more info.

 Registration opens at 8:00AM for the live, in-person event.
 The workshop runs from 9:00AM-5:00PM daily.
-There will be two 15 minute breaks around 10AM and 3:00PM with an hour lunch.
+There will be two 15 minute breaks around 10AM and 3:00PM with an hour and a half for lunch.